flutter/flutter/sky/packages/sky/lib/widgets/README.md

 component's constructor because parent executes the component's constructor each time the parent rebuilds even though the framework mounts only the first instance into the widget hierarchy.
-(Instead of mounting later instances, the framework passes them to the original instance in `syncFields` so that the first instance of the component can incorporate the values passed by the parent to the component's constructor.)
+(Instead of mounting later instances, the framework passes them to the original instance in `syncConstructorArguments` so that the first instance of the component can incorporate the values passed by the parent to the component's constructor.)

 Components often override `didUnmount` to release resources or to cancel subscriptions to event streams from outside the widget hierachy.
 When overriding